GlobalWebIndex/challenge-elm/SECOND_STEP.md

 ## Final Words

-Thank you for picking up this challege!
+Thank you for picking up this challenge!
 You're amazing.
 I have no words.
 As always let us know in case you need any help.
 **Good luck!**:rocket: